 An effective performance management system typically has three main elements, one of which is goal setting.
 This includes goal setting for employees, projects, job roles, and even the organization as a whole.
 Developing a strategy to ensure that the organization’s goals are aligned with employee performance and that it is all centrally managed will make a much more efficient, goal-oriented structure for any organization looking to thrive in today’s highly competitive business economy.

 To utilize performance management to align employee skills with company goals, you have to know what kind of goals you’re looking at and how to put performance tracking and monitoring tools in place to ensure that the team, and the organization, are on the right track to achieve their goals.
+The eLeaP People Success Platform, which includes a continuous performance management system, provides organizations with powerful options to easily set and achieve goals and objectives.

 Types of Strategic Goals